 Helpful hints: General Studies is a good alternative if you have not decided on a career or transfer program.
 However, once you have decided, it is suggested that you change your program of study as soon as possible.

-Transfer options: Students interested in transferring should consult with their adviser about taking courses that meet the Commonwealth Transfer Compact (see pages 44 - 45).
-Articulation agreements exist with Charter Oak State College, Hesser College, and the University of Phoenix.
-This program qualifies for the Franklin University Community College Alliance program.
+Transfer options: Transfer agreements exist with Charter Oak State College, Hesser College, and the University of Phoenix.